smartgeek27/6d-pose-estimation-of-objects-using-index-finger/readme.md

 6d pose estimation of a object in realtime using aruco tags and if the finger points towards the plane it should change its colour.
-Here is the working video of the implementation.

 Libraries:
 1. tensorflow 2.8.0